 French Studies Major (B.A.)

 This major gives students a variety of perspectives not only on French and Francophone literature but also on a variety of other issues pertaining to the Francophone world.
 A major in French studies prepares graduates to negotiate successfully the economic reality of an increasingly international job market, and provides them with a wide range of career prospects after they leave the University.
-Check out our alumni stories here.

 The major consists of 44 credits in French courses numbered 631 or above and of cross-listed courses in other departments, including the following requirements: